Ask Experts Questions for FREE Help!

 New Member

-newborn baby father's rights
+Newborn baby father's rights

 My 19 year old son got his now 18 year old girlfriend pregnant.
 She lived at our house up to the labor and delivery because her dad and mom weren't very understanding.
 Being young we were supportive only because we were happy she decided to have the baby.
 They were both very happy, with my son giving her an engagement ring to be married.
 The day she got out of the hospital she decided to move in with her mother who she didn't have much to do with for the previous 8 months.
 She is not allowing my son to bring the baby over to our house, and hasn't come over at all so we can see the baby.
 She filed for welfare on her 18th birthday, which was approximately 4 days before the baby was born.
 The girlfriend has a whole new attitude now that she has a baby.
-Almost the feeling that - thanks for the baby, I can get welfare, see ya.
+Almost the feeling that - thanks for the baby, I can get welfare, see you.
 My son doesn't want his girlfriend to apply for aid, and wants her to get a job in the future as she is perfectly capable to work.
 Unfortunately the baby's mom and grandmother are welfare addicts and have shared how easy it is to get aid for a single mom.
 My son just recently got a new job and is working full time.
 We want to know what course of action to take, both so my son can be able to take the baby to our house for short visits (with pumped breast milk available) and what will happen if they split up, but my son wants to try and get custody and get the baby out of the bad environment she is in currently.
 Is he liable for child support if he is spending nights at the baby's other grandmother's house (just so he can be with his baby)?
 Of course we are hoping that the new mom's attitude will change in the near future, but it seems their relationship is fizzling due to the other grandmother's comments.
 My son and our family want the best for the baby, and need advice quickly.
 Thanks for whoever can help give us some pointers!
 We live in California

 tawnynkids's Avatar